openimagingdata/CDEStaging/report_representation/negative_statements.md

 - No acute or aggressive osseous abnormality.

+- Unchanged vertebral body and posterior rib heterogeneity, likely related to prior radiation.

 ## Lung

+- A few of the nodules are unchanged

+- No new or enlarging pulmonary nodules.
+No new areas of consolidation.

 - Clustered micronodules at the right lung apex, along with branching nodularity and calcification in the right lower lobe (3; 284) are unchanged.